All members are invited to participate in ASBEC Task Groups.

 The Housing Task Group aims to drive demand for more sustainable, accessible, liveable, productive and innovative residential development and housing.

-The Task Group is currently developing on a framework for a nationally harmonised rating scheme that would promote more sustainable, accessible, productive and liveable residential development and housing.
+The Task Group has developed a National Framework for Residential Ratings, which promotes a nationally harmonised framework for more sustainable, accessible, productive and liveable residential development and housing.